humdrum-tools/humdrum-documentation/guide/ch07/index.md

 quarter-notes is reflected when the notes are turned *off* rather than when the notes are turned *on*.

-Example 7.1 illustrates a slightly more complex excerpt from the beginning of Darius Milhaud's *Touches Blanches*.
+Example&nbsp;7.1 illustrates a slightly more complex excerpt from the beginning of Darius Milhaud's *Touches Blanches*.

 **Example 7.1** Excerpt from Darius Milhaud's *Touches Blanches*